-The Zoological Medicine Service offers the highest quality diagnostic and treatment care for all non-domestic animals, including Florida indigenous wildlife and non-native exotic animals.
+The Zoological Medicine Service offers the highest quality veterinary diagnostic and treatment care for all exotic and non-domestic animals, including Florida indigenous wildlife and non-native exotic pets.
 Unique and comprehensive, the wildlife and zoological medicine program at UF is one of just a few fully developed exotic animal and wildlife medicine services operating at veterinary colleges nationwide.
-Our team of board-certified specialists, residents, students and highly skilled nurses are committed to providing the best possible care for your pet.
+Our team of board-certified specialists, residents, students and highly skilled nurses are committed to providing the best possible care for your pocket or exotic pet.

 Our service has exceptional experience and unparalleled facilities for non-domestic mammal medicine.
 We provide a quiet low stress environment away from cats and dogs for “pocket pets” such as pet rabbits, hamsters and guinea pigs.

-Because we are an advanced-care facility we offer primary and emergency care, advanced diagnostics and referrals from outside veterinarians for all species of non-domestic animals, including but not limited to:
+We are an advanced-care facility, and offer veterinary primary and emergency care, advanced diagnostics, and referrals from outside veterinarians for all species of non-domestic animals, including but not limited to:

 - Reptiles : iguanas, bearded dragons, pythons, all tortoises including giant species, venomous snakes

-- Mammals: rabbits, hamsters, guinea pigs, chinchillas, rodents, ferrets, sugar gliders, large carnivores, primates
+- Mammals: rabbits, hamsters, guinea pigs, chinchillas, rodents, ferrets, sugar gliders, large carnivores like tigers, bears, primates

 - Fish and amphibians